geogardenclub/geogardenclub.github.io/docs/user-guide/sharing.md

 ## Update Share Reply

-To update your reply, click the "three dot" menu associated with the Reply and select "Edit Share Reply" to take you to the Update Share Reply screen:
+To update your reply, tap the "three dot" menu associated with the Reply and select "Edit Share Reply" to take you to the Update Share Reply screen:

 <img width="300" src="/img/user-guide/share-reply-update.png"/>